haggen/my-devops-cookbook/README.md

 This is a **work in progress**.

-This document along with all files within its directory comprise a guide, reference sheet and automation scripts to setup, deploy and maintain Rails applications.
+This document along with all files within its directory comprise guides, reference sheets and automation scripts to setup, deploy and maintain Rails applications.

 ### Disclaimer: